Timeline - Boston Marathon bombing suspect captured

 - Train service in Boston is suspended.

 - By 6 a.m., a heavy contingent of police reinforcements arrives in Watertown.
-At sunrise, they begin multiple sweeps through the streets and enter and search many homes.
-State police wear fatigues and carry side-arms and semi-automatic rifles.
-Some teams are accompanied by black armored trucks as they fan across neighbourhoods.
+At sunrise, they begin multiple sweeps through the streets.
+State police wear fatigues and carry sidearms and semi-automatic rifles.
+Some teams are accompanied by black armoured trucks as they fan across neighbourhoods.

 * 8 a.m.